NinevaStudios/nineva-docs/docs/unity-plugins/google-maps.md

 **Please read the limitations carefully before purchasing:**

 !> The view is **ALWAYS** shown on top of everything in your unity game.
 The view is implemented as an Android native dialog/iOS native view on top of Unity Activity.
+(You can experiment with Render Over Native UI option in Player Settings to workaound this, but it won't be able to intercept user events then - https://forum.unity.com/threads/what-does-this-feature-mean-support-for-rendering-unity-on-top-of-native-ui.616651/)

 !> Minimum supported Android version is **API level 16 (Jelly Bean)**